cortexproject/cortex/GOVERNANCE.md

 ## Approving PRs

 PRs may be merged after receiving at least two positive votes.
 If the PR author is a maintainer, this counts as a vote.

+## Triage Role

+Triagers are contributors who assist in managing and organizing issues and pull requests.
+See [here](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization#repository-roles-for-organizations) for details about the role’s permission.

 ## Github Project Administration